forwinder15/green-rosemary/src/pages/jesus.md

 ---
 template: page
-title: 'A Simple matter of Faith '
+title: gospel
 subtitle: What do you think it takes for someone to get to heaven?
 img_path: ''

 ---
 Is it luck?
 Good deeds?
 Nothing at all?
 Or is there something more?
 The Bible has the real answer to this question. **It’s a matter of FAITH.**

-**F stands for FORGIVENESS..** We cannot have eternal life without God’s forgiveness.
+**F stands for FORGIVENESS.** We cannot have eternal life without God’s forgiveness.
 Ephesians 1:7a says, “In Him (Jesus Christ) we have redemption through his blood, the forgiveness of sins.”

 **A is for AVAILABLE.** Forgiveness is available for all.
 John 3:16 says, “For God so loved the world that He gave His one and only Son, that whoever believes in Him shall not perish but have eternal life.”
 But forgiveness is not automatic.
 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven,” says Matthew 7:21a.